 International Endorsement of Life Skills to Prevent Relapse

 Both the World Health Organization (WHO) and the US Substance Abuse and Mental Health Services Administration (SAMHSA) are concerned with guiding national and international efforts to return the addicted to healthy lives.
-Both organizations have published statements describing the ‘life skills’ that must be developed to prevent a person from ever being drawn into drug abuse.
+Both organizations have published statements describing the ‘life skills’ that must be developed to prevent a person from ever being drawn to drug abuse.

 When life skills and abilities are boosted as an inherent and important component of drug rehab, a person can regain (or gain for the first time) the capability to achieve a quality of life satisfying enough to reduce the need for drugs or alcohol to solve life problems, which may have sucked the person into drug addiction in the first place.
-A recent report on positive outcomes from a Narconon program in Sweden noted: “The objective for all Narconon graduates is that they use the Narconon program tools and live not only a healthy, drug-abstinent life, but become productive and ethical members of their communities.”
+A report on positive outcomes from a Narconon program in Sweden noted: “The objective for all Narconon graduates is that they use the Narconon program tools and live not only a healthy, drug-abstinent life but become productive and ethical members of their communities.”

 No matter what culture a person lives in, no matter what age he or she is, these abilities or life skills apply.

 A family which has had the misfortune to harbor an alcoholic or drug addict can review the following list of personal strengths or social abilities.
 They will recognize that they have had to look on while these positive qualities disappeared in the addict one by one, deteriorating his strength and common sense, destroyed by drug abuse.

-The NARCONON drug and alcohol rehabilitation program has two main focuses—detoxification and developing the skills and abilities to successfully live a drug-free life.
+The Narconon drug and alcohol rehabilitation program has two main focuses—detoxification and developing the skills and abilities to successfully live a drug-free life.
 The life skills courses used in this program constitute a unique and innovative approach to rebuilding such abilities.